Italian cult coffee pots are now Chinese

 Standard household equipment

-In many Italian households - and now far beyond - the silver pots are standard equipment.
+In many Italian households - and now far beyond - the silver jugs are standard equipment.
 They have long been available in other shapes and colors.

 Capsule systems or espresso pot?